Board & Advisors

-A professional planner with experience in the public and private sectors.
+Bill Fitzpatrick is a professional planner with experience in the public and private sectors.
 Working with the Ontario Government he acted as senior policy advisor with SuperBuild Corporation, Public Infrastructure Renewal and Municipal Affairs and Housing.
 At the Federal Government he worked with Canada Mortgage and Housing Corporation.
 His work with City of Toronto , Metro Toronto Planning Department focussed on the area of land use, planning and land development.
 His volunteer activities include co-ordination of the United Way Campaign and Federal Health Campaign for an Ontario Government Ministry.
 He is a member of the Board of Directors of Leaside Gate seniors housing project.
-He volunteers for second harvest and a number of committees for Leaside United Church .
-He is also a volunteer coach at the Leaside hockey Association.
+He volunteers for Second Harvest and a number of committees for Leaside United Church .
+He is also a volunteer coach at the Leaside Hockey Association.

 Katherine Lochnan, Director